Prunus incana

-Prunus incana, the willow leaf cherry (and hoary cherry, although that name is also used for Prunus canescens), is a species of sour cherry native to the Caucasus region of central Asia, including Russia, Armenia, Georgia, Turkey and possibly Iran.
+Prunus incana, the willow leaf cherry (and hoary cherry, although that name is also used for Prunus canescens), is a species of sour cherry native to the Caucasus region of central Asia, including Russia, Armenia, Georgia, Turkey, Kurdistan region of Iraq and Iran.
 A scrubby plant, it tends to grow on limestone cliffs at elevations around 360-2400 m.

 Uses

 Prunus incana is used as a rootstock for peach, Prunus persica.